-- 386. There are limited specifically designated recreational resources in the EA Project Area.
+386. There are limited specifically designated recreational resources in the EA Project Area.
 There are no state forests, national forests, national wildlife refuges, lakes with public access, state water trails, Aquatic Management Areas, state parks, or migratory waterfowl feeding and resting areas in within close proximity to the Project boundaries.
-Additionally, there are no state-owned Off-Highway Vehicle trails and no MDNR SNAs identified within one mile of the Blue Route right-of-way.
-There are no biking or walking trails or WMAs within the EA Project Area.
-443 - 387.
-The Transmission Line will be visible to users of re-located Snowmobile Trail 302, but its presence is not anticipated to significantly impact users of the trail.
+Additionally, there are no state-owned Off-Highway Vehicle trails and no MDNR SNAs identified within one mile of the Blue Route right-of-way.455 There are no biking or walking trails or WMAs within the EA Project Area.456

+387. The Transmission Line will be visible to users of re-located Snowmobile Trail 302, but its presence is not anticipated to significantly impact users of the trail.457

-- 388. The Blue Route does not cross any recreational facilities; therefore, no impacts on public use of recreational facilities are anticipated.
-Because few recreational resources exist in the EA Project Area, potential impacts to these resources are anticipated to be minimal and temporary.
-Impacts to recreation areas would mostly be related to Transmission Line construction, and will be minimal, temporary, and isolated to specific areas throughout the right-of-way. - 389.
-Introduction of an aesthetic change to the predominantly agrarian landscape in the Project Area could impact public enjoyment of nearby recreation opportunities.
+388. The Blue Route does not Neither the Blue Route nor the Red Route cross any recreational facilities; therefore, no impacts on public use of recreational facilities are anticipated.458 Because few recreational resources exist in the EA Project Area, potential impacts to these resources are anticipated to be minimal and temporary.459 Impacts to recreation areas would mostly be related to Transmission Line construction, and will be minimal, temporary, and isolated to specific areas throughout the right-of-way.460

+389. Introduction of an aesthetic change to the predominantly agrarian landscape in the EA Project Area could impact public enjoyment of nearby recreation opportunities.
 Byron Solar has minimized impacts to recreational opportunities by siting the Blue Route to avoid these areas.
+Neither Route directly impacts recreational opportunities.461